Account Types In The US

 - “Non-High Capitalization” Broad Based Indices are simulated over a -10 percent to +10 percent price range

 - Sector indices are simulated over a -15 percent to +15 percent price range

 - Individual equities are also simulated over a -15 percent to +15 percent price range

 - Leveraged ETFs and inverse ETFs will be bucketed according to where they fall above (i.e., sector or broad based) and multiplied by their stated leverage.
 For example, if the ETF follows a particular sector and is leveraged 3x, then it will be simulated over a -45 percent to +45 percent price range.
 (And would thus face a similar margin requirement to Reg T).

 Once the profit and loss scenarios are taken across each group of instruments, “offsets” are then applied to determine the final margin calculation.
 Offsets are set by the OCC and measured based on the degree of correlation between securities.

 There are 28 total product offset groups and each has its own offset percentage.
 For example, a profit in a NASDAQ ETF can help offset the loss in a S&P 500 ETF since both represent the same asset class.

 Single stock positions that don’t qualify for index inclusion do not receive the benefit of any profit/loss offsets.
-Accordingly, a portfolio of single stock positions must maintain a minimum margin requirement of 15 percent.
+This means a portfolio of single stock positions must maintain a minimum margin requirement of 15 percent.

-After the offsets are applied, then profit and loss estimates can be determined based on each market move to set the margin requirement, which is updated dynamically in real-time.
+After the offsets are applied, the profit and loss estimates can be determined based on each market move to set the margin requirement, which is updated dynamically in real-time.

 Pattern Day Trader Account